Cohost onboarding

 2. Continue the conversation.
 Keep the guest engaged.
 Reference where you were in the run-of-show.

 3. If Sam is gone for more than 3-5 minutes and the guest is alone with you, you may continue if you wish.
-Whenever you're ready to wrap to a natural closing point, thank the guest, point to https://sigsub.show, sign off.
+Whenever you are ready to wrap to a natural closing point, thank the guest, point to https://sigsub.show, sign off.
 But do NOT let the guest drop until their upload has finished, or we may have to re-record.

 4. The show goes on with what you have.
 Recording continues.
 We can release a "Sam dropped, the show went on" episode and that becomes its own moment.